 Challenges related to electric power concern among others:

-Insufficiently integrated power grids and power infrastructure and market supporting the energy transition of the Adriatic-Ionian region.
+Insufficiently integrated power grids and power infrastructure and market supporting the energy transition of the Adriatic-Ionian Region.

-Restricted electricity market activities in the Adriatic-Ionian region due to inefficient use and low exploitation of interconnections as well as subsidies causing electricity market distortions.
+Restricted electricity market activities in the Adriatic-Ionian Region due to inefficient use and low exploitation of interconnections as well as subsidies causing electricity market distortions.

-Regulatory barriers that hinder energy market integration as well as the functioning of power exchange through the Adriatic-Ionian region.
+Regulatory barriers that hinder energy market integration as well as the functioning of power exchange through the Adriatic-Ionian Region.

 Inability of the existing electricity grid to accommodate generation of large amounts of electricity from intermittent renewables and distributed energy sources.

-Challenges related to the gas concern among others:
+Challenges related to natural gas concern among others:

-Insufficiently integrated natural gas corridors and gas infrastructure and market to support the energy transition in the Adriatic-Ionian region.
+Insufficiently integrated natural gas corridors and gas infrastructure and market to support the energy transition in the Adriatic-Ionian Region.

-Regulatory barriers that hinder natural gas trading through the Adriatic-Ionian region.
+Regulatory barriers that hinder natural gas trading through the Adriatic-Ionian Region.

 Insufficient counter flows and storage capacities for natural gas to allow for better security of supply with natural gas.